DroneDB/docs/docs/features/photogrammetry-integration.md

 ## Task artifacts

-When processing completes, the results are downloaded as a ZIP archive (typically `all.zip` from NodeODM) and stored as a task artifact.
+When processing completes, the results are downloaded as a ZIP archive (typically `all.zip` from NodeODX) and stored as a task artifact.
 The archive can be extracted into the dataset using the [Archive Extraction](./archive-extraction) feature.

 ## Workflow example